Katherine Ryan: Other work

 In January 2023, Ryan appeared as "Pigeon" on the fourth series of The Masked Singer.

-Recognition

-For her comedy work, Ryan won the 2008 Funny Women Award and was described as "the funniest new female stand up in Britain" by a national newspaper.

-In February 2023, Ryan won the Outstanding Female Comedy Entertainment Performance award at the 2023 National Comedy Awards for Backstage with Katherine Ryan.
+In early 2025, Ryan appeared as a judge on the fifth season of Canada's Got Talent.

+On 19 June 2025, Ryan was announced as reunion host of The Real Housewives of London.

 Personal life

-Ryan dated English actor and TV presenter Jeff Leach and had a relationship with American comedian Alex Edelman.
+Ryan was in a relationship with American comedian Alex Edelman, which ended in 2019.

+Ryan gave birth to her first child, a daughter, at age 25.

 In 2019, Ryan entered into a civil partnership with Bobby Kootstra.
-The ceremony took place in Denmark in the presence of her daughter.
 The two had dated in Canada as teenagers and were reunited when Ryan returned to her hometown while filming an episode of the TV show Who Do You Think You Are?
-Her second child, a son, was born in June 2021.
-Her third child, a daughter, was born in December 2022.
+Ryan and Kootstra have three children together: a son (born in June 2021) and two daughters (born in December 2022 and October 2025).

+Ryan was diagnosed with stage II melanoma in her twenties; a mole on her leg was removed.
+In 2025, she was diagnosed with early melanoma and underwent a mole removal.